Mcmicc3/linked-blog-starter-md/Career/LinkedIn.md

 As I begin the final year of my master’s program, I’m excited to see where the next chapter takes me.
 I’m continuing to grow in cybersecurity operations, infrastructure, and cloud security, and I’m open to new opportunities where I can keep learning, contributing, and building.

-That’s the end of my three-year LinkedIn catch-up.
-Hopefully I won’t need another one of these in 2029. 😅
+That’s the end of my three-year LinkedIn catch-up. *Something clever about how I shouldn't need to do this again, since I learned how to host my own password manager*~~Hopefully I won’t need another one of these in 2029.~~ 😅

-***draft free write***
-**CCDC**
-It was an honor being able to represent the school and compete in a prestigous competition.
-I can't describe how much I learned from this experience.
-What it's like to work as a team in working in a

-**OpenAI**

-**Cyber Camp**

-**Closing**

 ## Free Write